Cost-effectiveness of cognitive-behavioural therapy for sleep disorder added to usual care in patients with schizophrenia: the BEST study.

 Tsiachristas A., Waite F., Freeman D., Luengo-Fernandez R.

-Background: Sleep problems are pervasive in people with schizophrenia, but there are no clinical guidelines about their treatment in this context.
-The Better Sleep Trial (BEST) concluded that cognitive behavioural therapy (CBT) for insomnia, suitably adapted for this population, is likely to be highly effective for improving sleep in patients with schizophrenia.
-However, the cost-effectiveness of this sleep treatment for patients with schizophrenia is unknown.
-Aim: To assess the potential cost-effectiveness of CBT in treating sleep disorders in patients with schizophrenia.
-Method: An economic evaluation was incorporated into the BEST study to establish the cost-effectiveness of CBT in addition to usual care in terms of costs per quality adjusted life year (QALY) gained.
-An NHS and societal perspectives were adopted, and a 6-month time-horizon was taken.
-Uncertainty was displayed on cost-effectiveness planes and cost-effectiveness acceptability curves.
-A value of information analysis was performed to estimate the benefits of obtaining further evidence.
-Results: The results of the economic evaluation of the pilot study showed that the treatment leads on average to a 0.035 QALY gain (95% CI: -0.016; 0.084) as well as £1,524 (95% CI: -10,529; 4,736) and £1,227 (95% CI: -10,395; 5,361) lower costs from the NHS and societal perspective, respectively.
-Thus, they indicate that CBT is likely to be the dominant alternative (i.e. higher benefits at lower costs).
-The monetary value of collecting more information about the impact of the CBT on costs and QALYs was estimated to be approximately £87 million.
-Conclusions: CBT for treating insomnia in people with schizophrenia is effective and potentially cost-effective.
-A large trial designed to facilitate a thorough economic evaluation is needed to provide clear evidence about its cost-effectiveness.
+Background: Sleep problems are pervasive in people with schizophrenia, but there are no clinical guidelines for their treatment.
+The Better Sleep Trial (BEST) concluded that suitably adapted cognitive-behavioural therapy (CBT) is likely to be highly effective, although its cost-effectiveness is unknown.
+Aims: To assess the potential cost-effectiveness of CBT for sleep disorders in patients with schizophrenia.
+Method: An economic evaluation of the BEST study with a 6-month time horizon was used to establish the cost-effectiveness of CBT plus usual care in terms of costs per quality-adjusted life year (QALY) gained.
+Uncertainty was displayed on cost-effectiveness planes and acceptability curves.
+Value of information analysis was performed to estimate the benefits of obtaining further evidence.
+Results: On average, the treatment led to a 0.035 QALY gain (95% CI -0.016 to 0.084), and £1524 (95% CI -10 529 to 4736) and £1227 (95% CI -10 395 to 5361) lower costs from National Health Service and societal perspectives, respectively.
+The estimated value of collecting more information about the effects of the CBT on costs and QALYs was approximately £87 million.
+Conclusions: CBT for insomnia in people with schizophrenia is effective and potentially cost-effective.
+A larger trial is needed to provide clear evidence about its cost-effectiveness.
+Relevance: Patients with schizophrenia have multiple complex health needs, as well as very high rates of depression, suicidal ideation and poor physical health.
+The results of this study showed that treating pervasive sleep problems in this patient group with cognitive-behavioural therapy (CBT) is very likely to improve patient quality of life in the short term.
+Clinicians most commonly use hypnotic medication to treat sleeping disorders.
+This study indicates that CBT may be an effective and cost-effective intervention in this patient group.
+This alternative would also be aligned with patient preferences for psychological and behavioural-type therapy.
+Declaration of interest: None.